xregistry/spec/core/spec.md

   happens to be in the same format as the xRegistry itself.

 - `RESOURCEbase64`: this attribute MUST be used when `RESOURCE` can not be used.
-The Resource's document is base64 encoded and serialized as a string value for this attribute.
+The Resource's document is base64 encoded and serialized as a string.

-- `RESOURCEurl`: this attribute MUST be used when the Resource is stored external to the Registry and its value MUST be a URL that can be used to retrieve its contents.
+- `RESOURCEurl`: this attribute MUST be used when the Resource is stored external to the Registry and its value MUST be a URL that can be used to retrieve its contents via an HTTP(s) `GET`.

 When a Resource is managed using the `meta` query parameter, often it is to view or update the xRegistry metadata and not the document, as such, including